 Deadshot appears in Batman: Arkham City, the sequel to the award winning Batman: Arkham Asylum.
 Deadshot enters Arkham City with his own list of targets, which will eventually include Batman, once the caped crusader begins to get in his way.
 Deadshot provides side missions that allow the player to use Batman's detective skill to deduce trajectory of bullets, thus singling out Deadshot's hidden position.

 Deadshot also appears in Batman: Arkham Origins, the prequel to Arkham City as one of the eight assassins hired to kill Batman.
 Although Batman does not fight him in the main story, he appears in his "most wanted" mission.
 Deadshot shoots down a helicopter and Batman after scanning the evidence and tracking the bullet trajectory finds out Deadshot is behind it.
 Deadshot tells Batman through a radio signal that he has hostages at the bank.
 Batman goes to the bank and takes out Deadshot's thugs, then rescues the hostages.
-Batman defeats Deadshot and leaves him for the police.
+Batman defeats Deadshot and leaves him for the police locked inside of a suspended monorail train.